 All landlords need to understand their legal responsibilities to avoid committing the criminal offence of discrimination, resulting in a fine or even a prison sentence.
 Every landlord is free to refuse to rent someone their premises as long as the judgement was not made on discriminatory grounds.

 Landlords do not need a reason to deny someone tenancy, but it might come with a cost.
-DoNotPay helps you understand the law and know if a landlord can refuse to rent someone in the UK without facing legal action.
+DoNotPay helps you understand the law and know if a without facing legal action.

 Are Landlords Allowed to Choose Tenants?

 , so long as the decision is made for legitimate business reasons and not on discriminatory grounds.
 However, it is unlawful to refuse to rent someone due to any of the following discriminatory grounds: